Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 - A ton of vintage and antique finds

-- Downtown is a super walkable, delightful stroll of quaint western buildings
+- Downtown is a super walkable, delightful stroll of quaint Western buildings

 - Steps away from the weekend farmers market

-- Town lights up at night
+- The town lights up at night

 Cons of Staying in Old Town Neighborhood: